Bash cheat sheet

 ls -a <path>

-to show hidden files
+-a to show hidden files

 mkdir <flags> <path(s)>